 Department of Human Nutrition, Food, and Animal Sciences

 Teaching Assistantship(s) are available through the Department of Human Nutrition, Food, and Animal Sciences, the home department of the Intercollege Nutrition PhD Program.
-Desired qualilfications: Previous course work completed in the area of Animal Sciences, Food and Human Nutrition.
-Students interested in a teaching assistantship should send (email or postal service) a cover letter stating your interests and qualifications for the position, undergraduate and graduate transcripts (unofficial copy is acceptable) and a current CV with other application materials submitted for your application for program admission to the the Curriculum Committee Chairperson, email@example.com.
-Closing date: 4:30 pm (HST) Sept.
-15, 2018.
+Desired qualifications: Previous course work completed in the area of Animal Sciences, Food and Human Nutrition.
+Students interested in a teaching assistantship should send (email or postal service) a cover letter stating your interests and qualifications for the position, undergraduate and graduate transcripts (unofficial copy is acceptable) and a current CV with other application materials submitted for your application for program admission to the Curriculum Committee Chairperson, Dr. Rajesh Jha at firstname.lastname@example.org.
+Closing date: 4:30 pm (HST) April 15, 2019.
+TA position announcement 2019 Fall.pdf (21K)

 Partial Tuition Waivers